 II.
 Similarities to Comic Book Heroes

 The princes in essence become the fantasy equivalent of today’s comic book superheroes.
 Gaining power from a divine being is similar to the concept of “Divine Empowerment” from DC Comics.
-A good example is Captain Marvel (fig. 6), a child-turned-adult who receives super strength (among other powers) from a battery of Western gods and sages through the medium of a divine wizard.
+A good example is Billy Batson, a.k.a.
+Captain Marvel (Ch: Jingqi duizhang, 驚奇隊長) (fig. 6), a child-turned-adult who receives super strength and other powers from a battery of Western gods and sages through the medium of a divine wizard.

 2) Andersen (2008) notes that the three paces are similar to those used by Vedic priests:

 It would appear, in other words, that even in this early period the Paces of Yu constituted a close parallel to the three Strides Viṣṇu in early Vedic mythology, which are thought to have taken the god through the three levels of the cosmos (thereby establishing the universe), and which indeed, just like the Paces of Yu in Taoist ritual, are known to have been imitated by Vedic priests as they approached the altar—and in the same form as the Paces of Yu, that is, dragging one foot after the other (pp. 238-239).

 Andersen, P. (1989).
 The Practice of Bugang.
 Cahiers d’Extrême-Asie, 5.
 Numéro spécial Etudes taoïstes II / Special Issue on Taoist Studies II en l’honneur de Maxime Kaltenmark. pp. 15-53.

 Andersen, P. (2008).
 Bugang.
 In F. Pregadio (Ed.), The encyclopedia of Taoism: Volume 1 (pp. 237-240).
 London [u.a.: Routledge].